xelab04/xelab04/README.md

       New and upcoming tech
       This includes:
             - Artificial Intelligence & Machine Learning
+            - Cluster Computing
+            - Raspberry Pi's & SBCs
             - Internet of Things
             - Blockchain, cryptocurrency and NFTs
             - New hardware, such as graphics cards, CPUs and anything that goes inside a PC

 - 🌱 I’m currently learning ...

-      Python, as well as a bit of VB.NET, Lua, and C++.
+      Python, as well as a bit of HTML, CSS, JS and C.
-      Also taking part in Harvard's CS50 course on Artificial Intelligence.
       I'm also learning to stop updating my GitHub every 2+ months and each update consisting of a dozen commits.
+      Completed the CS50ai course on EDS.

 - 💞️ I’m looking to collaborate on ...